-17.16 = Enhance the global partnership for sustainable development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the sustainable development goals in all countries, in particular developing countries.
+17.16 = Enhance the global partnership for sustainable development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial $% \left\{ \left(1\right) \right\} =\left\{ \left$ resources, to support the achievement of the sustainable development goals in all countries, in particular developing countries.

-9.2.
-RESPONSIBLE INNOVATION
+8.2.
+RESPONSIBLE INNOVATIONS

-9.2.1.
+8.2.1.
 SUSTAINABLE INNOVATIONS

 Frontken has long been the trusted technology partner and service provider to the global semiconductor industry.
 We are a leader in providing next generations of precision cleaning and coating technology to our customers.
-We help customers quickly enter into production with our precision cleaning and coating capabilities and provide them with competitive advantage in their products and yield performance.
+We help customers quickly enter production with our precision cleaning and coating capabilities and provide them with competitive advantage in their products and yield performance.